SNC Spotlight

 The solution?
 When you partner in a high-quality collateral protection program with State National, you can receive Waiver of Actual Cash Value (ACV) coverage — which means State National will pay the value of the entire loan amount remaining and not just a car’s value at the time of a claim.

 In “normal” times, Waiver of ACV coverage is a valuable tool for decreasing risk in a lender’s portfolio.
-In times like these, when lenders are already being double-squeezed by low net interest margins and increases in bad debt, it’s a vital part of a successful credit union’s risk mitigation strategy.
+In times like these, when lenders are already being double-squeezed by low net interest margins and increases in bad debt, it’s a vital part of a successful risk mitigation strategy.

 Contact Us!